 A FS household in receipt of a \$500 monthly adoption subsidy payment has verified an expense of \$200 monthly for music lessons.
-As this is a reimbursable expense, only \$300 of the adoption subsidy will be considered as income.
+As the expense of music lessons is not a normal living expense, the \$200 can be excluded and only the remaining \$300 of the adoption subsidy will be considered as income.

-Adoption subsidy payments
+Adoption subsidy payments for FS